astroroleplayfivem/astrozoo/README.md

 - **Inventories:** qb-inventory, ox_inventory, tgiann-inventory, and default ESX inventory
 - **Targets:** qb-target and ox_target

-This build keeps your current zoo changes in place:
-- elephant and croc exhibits removed
-- ticket-only entry flow
-- no shop ped
-- static guards with rifles for visual security only
-- lower music volume
-- announcements every 3 hours
-- broom and tray props on actions

 ## Setup

 ### 1) Pick your framework, inventory, and target in `shared/config.lua`